kirthika-subramaniam/feed/README.md

 Place your name here if you're working on an update.

 1.)
-TO DO: Provide the specific error than "No media available" for the second SeeClickFix link and others that don't load.
+DONE: Provide the specific error than "No media available" for the second SeeClickFix link and others that don't load.
 Add a CORS passthrough like we have in the view folder. - by snehit

 2.)
 DONE: Pull the image and video links from a Google Sheet by implementing the Content/ContextGoogle.jsx page which pulls from this [Google Sheet](https://docs.google.com/spreadsheets/d/1jQTlXWom-pXvyP9zuTcbdluyvpb43hu2h7anxhF5qlQ/edit?usp=sharing) - By Gary